Cristiano Ronaldo and Georgina Rodriguez announce tragic death of baby boy

 Ronaldo had announced in a social media post last October that he and Rodriguez were expecting twins.

-A message on United’s official Twitter account on Monday evening said: “Your pain is our pain, @Cristiano.
+A message on United’s Twitter account on Monday evening read: “Your pain is our pain, Cristiano.
 Sending love and strength to you and the family at this time.”

 The 37-year-old’s United team-mate Marcus Rashford tweeted: “Thoughts are with you and Georgina brother.
 I’m so sorry.”

+“Real Madrid shares in the family’s pain and wishes to send them all of our warmth.”

-Manchester City and the Premier League also sent condolences to Ronaldo in messages on Twitter.
+Manchester City, Liverpool, Leeds and the Premier League were among many others sending the couple messages of condolence on Twitter.

 The best videos delivered daily